Jul

 What Do I Do If A Loved One Dies Without A Will?

-"My loved one died, but he didn't have a Will.
+"My loved one died, but they didn't have a Will.
 What do I do?"

-• Application for Determination of Heirship (a court proceeding)
+- Application for Determination of Heirship (a court proceeding) and either a dependent or independent administration of the estate

 Which of these two options will be best varies with each situation, depending on the types of assets owned and the third parties who will be required to transfer the assets.
 Some third parties only will accept the court proceeding.
 Commonly, this could be brokerages and insurance companies.
-However, many third parties will accept the less expensive Affidavit of Heirship.
-Even title companies routinely accept an Affidavit of Heirship to transfer title to real estate unless there is a very large amount of money involved.
+However, many third parties will accept the less expensive Affidavit of Heirship document, which is authorized by Texas statute in some cases.
+Even title companies routinely accept this Affidavit of Heirship to transfer title to real estate unless there is a very large amount of money involved.

 Step Two

-The attorney ad litem will be required to research independently the facts of family history alleged in the pleadings.
-If the attorney ad litem is not satisfied with the completeness and truthfulness of the statements, the court is not likely to grant a determination of heirship until the attorney's issues are resolved.
+The attorney ad litem will be required to research independently the facts of family history alleged in the pleadings, by talking to heirs, the independent witnesses, and doing online research to confirm the truthfulness of the alleged family history.
+If the attorney ad litem is not satisfied with the completeness and truthfulness of the statements, the court is not likely to grant a Determination of Heirship until the attorney's issues are resolved.
+The attorney ad litem must file a report with the court before the hearing on the application can be held.

 Step Three